Bible Study-HO-Chapter 10

 The Assyrians will bring judgment against the House of Israel while the Assyrian, Antichrist, will appear just before that last Day of Judgment for all the people of this world.

-Israel will be ashamed of their own council because they never went to the Lord to seek His council, they went to men instead.
+Israel will be ashamed of their own council because they never went to the Lord to seek His counsel, they went to men instead.

 Hosea 10:7 As for Samaria, her king is cut off as the foam upon the water.